klahssen/please-go-example/README.md

 Solution:

 This would require our packages to be in Go workspace, like $GOPATH/src.
-Either we would nest our golang code in a top-level `src` folder and tell `direnv` to set GOPATH to the root our our repo. `Plz` would then control `src/` folder and things should kinda work.
+We could nest our golang code in a top-level `src` folder and tell `direnv` to set GOPATH to the root our our repo. `Plz` would then control `src/` folder and things should kinda work.

     $ echo .envrc
     > export GOPATH=$PWD:$PWD/src/plz-out/gen/third_party/go:$GOPATH